microdee/UE4-SpaceMouse/README.md

 * Increase, Decrease and Reset camera speed.
 * Reset the roll of the camera
 * Map SpaceMouse buttons to keyboard presses in UE4 editor, so if you have a SpaceMouse Pilot or Enterprise you can spare some hand lifts while working.

-This plugin works with the HID device directly so no 3DxWare service is needed to run (similar how Blender does it).
-And I highly recommend to disable said service because it's a big pile of steaming hot garbage imo.
-It doesn't need you to install any drivers at all in theory.
-However it shouldn't interfere with a running 3DxWare service in case you need it for other less fortunate programs.

 [Report bugs](https://github.com/microdee/UE4-SpaceMouse/issues)